PrajwalDhule/PrajwalDhule/README.md

 Prajwal Dhule</a></h1>
 <h3 align="center">A Meticulous Web Developer from Mumbai, India</h3>

 - I mostly work with Full-stack Web dev technologies with a frontend focus to create mesmerizing stuff on the internet.

-- I love working closely with CSS concepts.
+I also like to draw 🖌️ sometimes :)

 - Check out my <a target="_blank" href="https://prajwaldhule.netlify.app">Portfolio</a> and <a target="_blank" href="https://prajwaldhule.vercel.app/blog">Blog</a>.

-- 🖌️ I also love to draw :)

 - 💬 Feel free to connect if you want to have any conversation.